hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [TODO] [opti] parse =expressions and mark those which have cell addresses, so that only they get checked during insert/delete as well as during recalculation of cells, rather than all cells with =expressions.

+[DONE] Progress status for insert/delete

+[TODO] cross check password by reentering same before using for save.
+So that it helps in case user has wrongly typed the password by mistake.